-Essentially, we start with the Hamiltonian \eqref{ourHam} where we fix the values of the parameters therein involved, and we compute, in a time interval of length $\tau>0$, the evolution of annihilation and creation operators, whereupon, choosing an initial condition for the mean values of the number operators, obtain their time evolution (our observables).
-The variations of the values of the observables in the time interval $[0,\tau]$ determine, in a way we describe below, a change on the inertia parameters.
-Then, a new Hamiltonian with the same functional structure but (possibly) different parameters arises, and we follow the continuous evolution of the system under the action of this new Hamiltonian for the next time interval of length $\tau$, i.e. for $t\in[\tau,2\tau[$, and so on.
-Actually, taking a time interval $[0,T]$ where we study the evolution of the system, and splitting it in $n = T/\tau$ ($n$ is supposed, without loss of generality, to be an integer) subintervals of length $\tau$, we construct a sequence of Hamiltonians, differing each other only in the values of some parameters; the global dynamics in the whole time interval $[0,T]$ is obtained by gluing the local evolutions in each subinterval.
-The result of this procedure is what we call $(H,\rho)$--induced dynamics.
-The choice of $\tau$ plays a role in the dynamics too: Indeed, if $\tau$ is very large, $\tau\simeq T$, it is like no rule $\rho$ is really acting on $\cal S$; vice-versa, if $\tau\simeq0$, it is like $\rho$ is acting continuously on $\cal S$ \cite{DSGO2020}, producing a sort of Zeno effect.
+Essentially, we start with the Hamiltonian Equation \eqref{ourHam}, where we fix the values of the parameters therein involved, and we compute, in a time interval of length $\tau>0$, the evolution of annihilation and creation operators, whereupon, choosing an initial condition for the mean values of the number operators, we obtain their time evolution (our observables).
+The variations in the values of the observables in the time interval $[0,\tau]$ determine, in a way that we describe below, a change in the inertia parameters.
+Then, a new Hamiltonian with the same functional structure but (possibly) different parameters arises, and we follow the continuous evolution of the system under the action of this new Hamiltonian for the next time interval of length $\tau$, i.e., for $t\in[\tau,2\tau[$, and so on.
+In fact, taking a time interval $[0,T]$ where we study the evolution of the system, and splitting it into $n = T/\tau$ ($n$ is supposed, without loss of generality, to be an integer) subintervals of length $\tau$, we construct a sequence of Hamiltonians, differing from each other only in the values of some parameters; the global dynamics in the whole time interval $[0,T]$ is obtained by gluing the local evolutions in each subinterval.
+The result of this procedure is what we call $(H,\rho)$-induced dynamics.
+The choice of $\tau$ plays a role in the dynamics too.
+Indeed, if $\tau$ is very large, $\tau\simeq T$, it is as if no rule $\rho$ is truly acting on $\cal S$; vice versa, if $\tau\simeq0$, it is as if $\rho$ is acting continuously on $\cal S$ \cite{DSGO2020}, producing a form of Zeno effect.